 Right out of law school, Dustin drafted a legal manual entitled, “Southern Nevada Multi-Housing Association – 2007 Handbook.

 Dustin is admitted to practice in Nevada, including the Federal District Courts and has had numerous appellate briefs affirmed by the Nevada Supreme Court.
 After leaving the District Attorney’s office, Dustin joined Pitaro & Fumo in 2009.

 Dustin has also a published articles and appeared on TV with the dean of Nevada politics, Jon Ralston, to discuss legal topics.

 Michael J. Miceli

 Michael Miceli moved with his family from New Jersey to Las Vegas in 1984.
 A graduate of Valley High School, Michael also achieved success at the Honors College of UNLV, where he graduated Cum Laude with a major in Criminal Justice and a minor in Political Science, and at the UNLV Boyd School of Law where he received his law degree.

-In law school, Michael was an extern for Justice Michael Cherry, who is now a member of the Nevada Supreme Court.
-He was also a law clerk at the Federal Public Defender’s Office and has experience writing briefs in the Federal District Court of Nevada as well as the 9th Circuit Court of Appeals.
+In law school, Michael was an extern for Justice Michael Cherry, who later served as a member of the Nevada Supreme Court.
+Michael was also a law clerk at the Federal Public Defender’s Office and has extensive experience writing briefs in the Federal District Court of Nevada and in the 9th Circuit Court of Appeals.
 Michael is licensed to practice in all Nevada courts including the Federal District Court of Nevada.

 The protégé of Mr. Pitaro, Michael was hand-selected by Mr. Pitaro to join his firm directly after being admitted to the Nevada Bar in 2006.
 Based on his exemplary trial skills while studying Trial Advocacy under Mr. Pitaro at the the Boyd School of Law, Mr. Pitaro knew Michael would make an outstanding addition to Pitaro & Fumo.